 When he won the British Open in 1868, he was only 17 years old.
 Young Tom won again in 1869 and 1870.
 At that time, the winner of the tournament was presented with a "championship belt," officially called the Challenge Belt.
 The rules stipulated that anyone winning the belt three straight years got to keep it.
 Morris did just that, and the belt was his permanently.

-Which left the tournament organizers with a problem: They no longer had anything to present to the winner.
+But that left the tournament organizers with a problem: They no longer had anything to present to the winner.